codeguru8/devopsTools/README.md

 # devopsTools
-these contains details on all Devops tools, installation and usage
+These contains details on all Devops tools, installation and usage